We may receive compensation when you click on links to products from our partners.

 It is worth noting that, as with many careers and industries, not every prospective employer will share the same expectations and requirements of the people they hope to hire, and nailing the

-The majority of employers will predominantly focus on candidates that have attained degrees in relevant subjects; chiefly computer
+The majority of employers will predominantly focus on candidates that have attained degrees in relevant subjects; chiefly computer science or an equivalent area of study.
+A bachelor’s degree is a good starting point, but a Masters can really set you apart from the crowd.

 It is also possible to get certified as a DBA, with Microsoft offering its own certification scheme.
 There are several sub-categories available, meaning you can focus on a particular area of interest if you wish.